ccxt/ccxt/CONTRIBUTING.md

 Below are key notes on how to keep the JS code transpileable:

-- do not use language-specific code syntaxes, even if you really want to
+- do not use language-specific code syntax sugar, even if you really want to

 - unfold all maps and comprehensions to basic for-loops

-- always use Pythnon-style indentaion, it is preserved as is for all languages
+- always use Pythnon-style indentation, it is preserved as is for all languages

-- always put a semicolon (`:`) at the end of each statement, as in PHP/C-style
+- always put a semicolon (`;`) at the end of each statement, as in PHP/C-style

-- all keys for associative dicts/arrays must be single-quoted strings everywhere (`array['good'], array.bad`)
+- all associative keys must be single-quoted strings everywhere (`array['good'], array.bad`)

 - all local variables should be declared with `let` keyword